Jerrrry123/Selene/README.md

 # Hello, my name is Selene (\^-^ )

 I'm a gta chat bot written in lua, relying on the mod menu Stands lua API.
-I come with some pre-made commands, however my purpose is to make it easy to add new commands and chat triggers, and I will give you a quick guide on how to do so.
+I come with some pre-made commands.
+My purpose is to make it easy to add new commands and chat triggers.
+I will give you a quick guide on how to do so, however I can also come with spam reactions.
+To kick players who spam too many identical messages or send too many messages in a short amount of time.

 # Default commands